-REGISTER TO ATTEND THE SCREENING AND PANEL DISCUSSION
+REGISTER TO ATTEND THE BRAIN FESTIVAL AND LIVE REVIEW

 This event is free and open to the public.